willinabus/app-template-custom-shipping-rates/README.md

 1. Create a file called `.env.local` in the repo's root folder.
 In that file, paste the required environment variables that you copied during quick deployment.

-    If you didn't copy these values during quick deployment, you can retrieve them in the [Wix Dev Center](https://dev.wix.com/apps), then paste them in the following format:
+    If you didn't copy these values during quick deployment, you can retrieve them in the [App Dashboard](https://dev.wix.com/apps), then paste them in the following format:

     ```env
-    # App ID and App Secret Key: Retrieve from the OAuth page in the app's dashboard in the Wix Dev Center.
+    # App ID and App Secret Key: Retrieve from the OAuth page in the app's dashboard in the App Dashboard.
     APP_ID=<APP_ID>
     APP_SECRET=<APP_SECRET KEY>

-    # App Public Key: Retrieve from the Webhooks page in the app's dashboard in the Wix Dev Center.
+    # App Public Key: Retrieve from the Webhooks page in the app's dashboard in the App Dashboard.
     WEBHOOK_PUBLIC_KEY="<APP_WEBHOOK_PUBLIC_KEY>"
     ```

     **Note:** Always keep your `.env.local` secure and never commit it to version control.
 This file contains sensitive keys that should not be exposed publicly.

-1. For the URLs configured in the Wix Dev Center, replace the app's base URL with `https://localhost:3000/`:
+1. For the URLs configured in the App Dashboard, replace the app's base URL with `https://localhost:3000/`:

-   + **OAuth page:** App URL and Redirect URL for the [app OAuth flow](https://dev.wix.com/docs/build-apps/build-your-app/authentication/oauth).
+   + **OAuth page:** App URL and Redirect URL for the [advanced OAuth flow](https://dev.wix.com/docs/build-apps/develop-your-app/access/authentication/use-advanced-oauth).

-   + **Webhooks page:** App Removed and App Installed [webhooks](https://dev.wix.com/docs/build-apps/build-your-app/authentication/authentication-overview#webhooks).
+   + **Webhooks page:** App Removed and App Installed [webhooks](https://dev.wix.com/docs/build-apps/develop-your-app/api-integrations/events-and-webhooks/about-webhooks).

 1. To start the development server, enter: